The top rated snow blowers by review sites are not the best snow blowers for most people.

 Click on the name to read more about the snow blower

 - Toro SnowMaster 724 QXE 24 inch, 212 cc single stage.
-This is my recommended machine if you have smooth driveways that get lots of snow.
+This is my recommended machine if you have hard surface, smooth driveways that get lots of snow.
 With Toro dropping the price to $699 I feel it is the best value snow blower on the market.
-If you have gravel and lawn to also clear don’t buy this snow blower – buy the Craftsman Model 88173 instead.
-The SnowMaster will clear 2 inches or 14 inches well.
-There a another model, Toro SnowMaster 824 QXE 24 inch, 254 cc single stage – with a larger engine it’s my pick for areas that get 2-18 inches of snow.
+If you have gravel and lawn to also clear don’t buy this snow blower – buy the Craftsman Model 88173 or Husqvarna ST224P instead.
+The SnowMaster will clear 2 inches to 14 inches well.
+There a another model, Toro SnowMaster 824 QXE 24 inch, 254 cc single stage – with a larger engine it’s my pick for areas that get 2-18 inches of snow at a time.

 - Husqvarna ST224P 24 inch, 208 cc.
 This is currently the highest rated gas snow blower on Amazon.
 4.7 out of 5 Stars!
 Works well for a 2-car by 80 foot driveway.
 This model has power steering and can handle any type of driveway including gravel and turf.
 It will clear any amount/type of snow.
 There is also a model without power steering for a litle less money: Husqvarna ST224